oasdflkjo/stm32-demo/README.md

 This is a school project *(scrum)* that is organized with Azure DevOps.
 It's a UCOS3 project.

 **Key Functionality**
+- Different functionalities run in separate RTOS tasks

 - MODBUS slave and master modules
 - Sensor reading with slave modules
 - Showing readings on master module
 - Push button functionality to show different readings